... to contribute

 About the organisation

 The International Environmental Law Research Centre (IELRC) is an independent, non-profit research organisation established in 1995.
-It is an Association under Articles 60ff of the Swiss Civil Code.
-It has offices in the International Environment House in Geneva (Switzerland) Nairobi (Kenya) and New Delhi (India).
+It is constituted as a Swiss Association under Articles 60ff of the Swiss Civil Code and is a registered charity in the UK (1107304).
+It has offices in Switzerland (Geneva), the UK (London) and Kenya (Nairobi), and benefits from a strong network of expertise in India.

 IELRC provides a unique forum for collaborative research between researchers in the North and South.

-IELRC is uniquely positioned to provide policy-relevant research at the international level given its strong network of competence in two significant regions of the developing world.
-IELRC's offices in Geneva and Nairobi give researchers access to primary international materials for research.
+It is uniquely positioned to provide policy-relevant research at the international level given its strong network of competence in the North and the South and the location of two of its offices in Geneva and Nairobi where some of the most significant international environmental governance decisions are taken.

 Vision